Advertisement

 What is Premature Menopause?

-Many patients prefer to call it “premature ovarian failure” or “POF”.
+Many patients prefer to call it "premature ovarian failure" or "POF".
 POF is menopause that occurs (for any reason) before the age of 40 as a result of lost ovarian function.
 For most women with POF, the cause of their condition is never identified.
-Known causes of premature menopause include: autoimmune disorders (most common), genetic factors, chemotherapy, radiation, surgical removal of the ovaries for any reason (e.g. endometriosis, trauma, cancer, etc.), or endocrine disorders (e.g. thyroid or pituitary problems, diabetes).
+Known factors contributing to premature menopause include: autoimmune disorders (most common), genetics, chemotherapy, radiation, surgical removal of the ovaries for any reason (e.g. endometriosis, trauma, cancer, etc.), or endocrine disorders (e.g. thyroid or pituitary problems, diabetes).
 While it may seem disconcerting that this condition is increasing in frequency, the good news is that the increase is largely due to the large number of women who are being treated for cancer and surviving.

 Menopause means more than just losing your periods.
 This is a syndrome with clinical symptoms as well as long-term consequences.
 An important distinction here is that women who have had a hysterectomy (surgical removal of the uterus) but whose ovaries function normally won’t have periods, but they are not “in menopause.”
 They will go into menopause naturally when their ovaries cease functioning.

-POF is estimated to affect 250,000 American women, which represents apr.
-3% of women between 15 and 39.
+POF is estimated to affect apr.
+250,000 American women or 1 to 3% of women between ages 15 and 39.
 The average age of onset is 27.
 There is no typical menstrual history for women with POF.
 Approximately 10 to 15% of females with POF have primary amenorrhea, which means they never had a period on their own.

 next page >